mobizt/Firebase-ESP8266/README.md

 This library uses HTTP GET request with stream header to connect the stream.

-The Firebase's functions that involved the stream operation are `beginStream`, `setStreamCallback` and/or `readStream`.
+The Firebase's functions that involved the stream operation are `beginStream`, `beginMultiPathStream`, `setStreamCallback`, `setMultiPathStreamCallback` and/or `readStream`.

 Function `beginStream` is to subscribe to the stream changes at a defined database path.

+Function `beginMultiPathStream` is to subscribe to the stream changes at a defined parent node path with multiple child nodes value parsing and works with setMultiPathStreamCallback.

 Function `setStreamCallback` is to assign the callback function that accept the **StreamData** class as parameter.

+Function `setMultiPathStreamCallback` is to assign the callback function that accept the **MultiPathStreamData** class as parameter.

 The **StreamData** contains stream event and data and interface function calls are similar to Firebase Data object.

+The **MultiPathStreamData** contains stream event and data for various child nodes.

 To check the stream manually, use `readStream`.